Observation Tower

 OVERVIEW

 The Parks Foundation is excited that the first phase of the restoration of a beloved North Park attraction – the Observation Tower – is underway.
-Once complete, this historic site is expected to reopen to the public after 30 years.
+Once complete, this historic site is expected to reopen to the public after over 30 years.

 Restoration of the tower was recommended in the 2002 Allegheny County Parks Comprehensive Master Plan.
 The project took a step forward when the Babcock Charitable Trust committed $400,000 to the Allegheny County Parks Foundation toward this restoration.
 The Parks Foundation is the non-profit partner to Allegheny County.